Can I get Virgin Media in my area?

 As mentioned above the top speed has recently been increased to 300Mb from 200Mb.
 Yet by the end of Project Lightning it'll still only be available to just over 17 million households - significantly fewer than BT-based fibre services.

 Giving up on Virgin: other fast services

 While Virgin Media held back on expansion, however, other providers were continuing apace.

 Under the Broadband Delivery UK (BDUK) scheme, BT Openreach fibre coverage should be at 95% of the UK by the end of December 2017 - which means it'll reach millions more households that can't access Virgin Media cable.

 But BT's fibre-to-the-premises (FTTP) 160Mb broadband service - currently unavailable, and hideously expensive when it was - was available in far fewer areas than Virgin Media's equivalent service.

 Instead, BT have focused on their fibre-to-the-cabinet (FTTC) network - and having got the majority of the country onto the network, they're now following Virgin's example and increasing the speeds available.

 In April 2016 they announced they'd be upgrading customers on their up to 38Mb packages to up to 52Mb - and, in other areas, they also offer up to 76Mb.

 However, BT do offer much faster upload speeds, with their 76Mb fibre deal providing uploads at up to 19Mb, compared to Virgin Media's up to 12Mb on their 100Mb and 200Mb connections.

 Secrets of the postcode checker

 Finally, note that, as we mentioned above, Virgin Media's unique network plays havoc with our postcode checking service.

 If, for example, a potential customer wants to check availability in order to narrow down areas where they might want to move, the postcode checker can help - but to check whether an actual property is connected a full address search would need to be performed.

-The only really accurate way to see coverage is the full address check on Virgin Media's site.
+The only really accurate way then to see coverage is the full address check on Virgin Media's site.